symerio/neurtu/doc/index.rst

 Simple performance measurement tool

-neurtu is a Python benchmarking library with a unified interface for time and memory measurements.
-It aims to provide a convenient API similar to IPython's ``%timeit`` magic command, but based on delayed evaluation.
-Parametric benchmarks can be used to estimate time and space complexity of algorithms, while pandas integration allows quick analysis and visualization of the results.
+neurtu is a Python package providing a common interface for multi-metric benchmarks (including time and memory measurements).
+It can can be used to estimate time and space complexity of algorithms, while pandas integration allows quick analysis and visualization of the results.

+Setting the number of threads at runtime in OpenBlas, and MKL is also supported on Linux and MacOS.

 *neurtu* means "to measure / evaluate" in Basque language.